Chip Saltsman

-John Bruce "Chip" Saltsman Jr. (born March 24, 1968) is an American politician who has served as chairman of the Tennessee Republican Party from 1999 to 2001, senior political advisor to former Senate Majority Leader Bill Frist, and manager of Mike Huckabee's 2008 presidential campaign.
-He also worked for the Chuck Fleischmann campaign in Tennessee's 3rd district from 2009 to 2010.
-Saltsman also worked for Randy Boyd's unsuccessful Tennessee Gubernatorial campaign in 2018.
+John Bruce "Chip" Saltsman Jr. (born March 24, 1968) is an American politician who has served as chairman of the Tennessee Republican Party from 1999 to 2001.
+He was also senior political advisor to former Senate Majority Leader Bill Frist and manager of Mike Huckabee's 2008 presidential campaign.

+Saltsman worked for the Chuck Fleischmann campaign in Tennessee's 3rd district from 2009 to 2010.
+Saltsman also worked for Randy Boyd's unsuccessful Tennessee gubernatorial campaign in 2018.

 Early life

 Saltsman was born in Nashville, Tennessee, to parents Bruce Saltsman and Edna Elaine Saltsman.
 He attended Father Ryan High School, a Catholic high school in Nashville, and then Christian Brothers University in Memphis, where he earned his bachelor's and master's in business administration degrees.
 While at Christian Brothers, Saltsman was active in the Sigma Alpha Epsilon fraternity, the Knights of Columbus and student government.

 Political career

+2000 election

 Under Saltsman's watch as state party chairman in 2000, then-Governor George W. Bush defeated then-Vice President Al Gore in his home state of Tennessee.